 Vocabulary in context

-Little detail and inference questions are the most common, followed by function and big picture questions.
-Vocabulary in context, analogy, and author technique questions are relatively rare.
+Big picture and evidence support questions are the most common, followed by vocabulary in context and little detail questions.
+Analogy and author technique questions are relatively rare.

 Based on the frequency of question types, you should: